kaust-library/RepoDataset/README.md

 The development was done using Jupyter notebook in Visual Studio Code, so it may work diirectly with JupyterLabs, but probably there are packages missing to run with Jupyter Labs.

-To set the environment inside WSL (probably any Linux):
+To set the environment inside [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (probably the same for any Linux):

 ```
 mgarcia@arda:~/Work$ git clone https://github.com/kaust-library/RepoDataset.git